Envy-7z/Validation-Payment-Card/README.md

-# validasi_card
+# Valadation Card

-A new Flutter application.
+A new Flutter application how to validate payment card number, cvv and date.

 ## Getting Started